open-telemetry/opentelemetry.io/content/en/blog/2022/announcing-community-manager.md

 [thread](https://github.com/open-telemetry/community/discussions/1203) on the
 Community Discussions in GitHub, and I’d love for you to post your questions, comments, and suggestions for community initiatives and programs.
-This isn’t just limited to end-users of OpenTelemetry, either -- how can I help in improving the existing and new contributor experience?
+This isn’t just limited to end users of OpenTelemetry, either -- how can I help in improving the existing and new contributor experience?
 Please let me know!

 If you’d like to reach out in other ways, you can find me on